It isn’t time that heals grief as much as the actions you take in the time you have.

 Many people try open-ended psychotherapy and counselling to process their grief.
 There are wonderful practitioners out there for this.

-I’m a bereavement counsellor for a leading charity, and have experienced first-hand how many people find that only talking about their grief isn’t always enough to get them to a new place.
+After a number of years as a bereavement counsellor for a leading charity, I’ve experienced first-hand how many people find that only talking about their grief isn’t always enough to get them to a new place.

-I believe there’s a clear middle ground when it comes to how I work with clients.
+My work sits somewhere different.
 I bring the best of my counselling skills and focus on the emotional reality you are navigating.
 While this isn’t therapy, it is highly therapeutic, with all the relational benefits of counselling.
-Like therapy, I create a safe and confidential space where you will feel seen, heard and understood.

 But I don’t tend to work with people for more than two to three months.
 Sometimes only three sessions can be enough to make a meaningful difference.
 Some stay longer, but mostly because they choose to focus on other key relationships and aspects of their lives, once they experience the difference this work can make to their sense of wellbeing.

 There are other vital tools I bring, too, including mentoring, coaching, psycho-education, and analytical training at Oxford.
 However I work with you, The Grief Recovery Method® is likely to inform much of what I do.
-If you choose to complete the programme with me – and we can get to that point gently, if at all – it’s a tried and tested map, with a clear start and end point, if you’re willing to commit to the seven sessions to get there.
+If you choose to complete the programme with me, it’s a tried and tested map, with a clear start and end point, for those willing to commit to the seven sessions.

-By the end of our time together, you will feel that you can handle the losses of life with confidence, with the tools we have learned and practised together.
+By the end of our time together, you will have a clearer, more practical way of responding to loss.
 Most people who complete their work with me report feeling less emotional pain, much lighter, re-energised and ready to engage with life in a new way.

 “I feel very fortunate to have found this programme and I wholeheartedly believe that everyone would benefit from knowing the information and tools it makes available.”